Kurt Schmoke: Life after politics

 After leaving office in December 1999, Schmoke practiced law at the firm of Wilmer, Cutler & Pickering in Baltimore.
 In 2003, Schmoke was appointed the dean of the Howard University School of Law in Washington, D.C.
 In 2004, Schmoke was appointed an honorary fellow of Balliol College, Oxford.
 He is also on the board of Global Rights, and a member of the Christian and Missionary Alliance.
 In 2008, Schmoke delivered the keynote lecture, "A New Hundred Years War?
 The Compelling Need to Reform National Drug Control Policy" for the Edward Bouchet Conference on Diversity in Graduate Education at Yale University.

 He also appeared in two 2004 episodes of the acclaimed HBO series The Wire.
 The episodes, entitled "Middle Ground" and "Mission Accomplished", featured Schmoke in a bit part as a health commissioner.
 He acts as an advisor to the fictional mayor after a rogue police major has legalized drugs in a portion of the city.
 This is a reference to his own feelings on the drug war.

 In July 2008, Schmoke became the acting senior vice president for academic affairs at Howard University.
 Schmoke continued as dean of the Howard University School of Law.
 He also taught election law as a seminar class every fall semester to third-year law students.

 In January 2009, Schmoke was seen holding an umbrella for Illinois Senate designee Roland Burris during an outdoor press conference concerning Burris' seating controversy.
 Schmoke was part of the legal team advising Burris during the controversy.
 Schmoke was appointed vice president and general counsel of Howard University in July 2012.
 On May 14, 2014, the University of Baltimore announced that Schmoke would become its new president.
 On September 8, 2017, President Schmoke made the decision to have Department of Education Secretary Betsy DeVos as the Fall 2017 commencement speaker.

+In January 2024, John P. Angelos reached a $1.725 billion deal to sell the Baltimore Orioles to a group led by David Rubenstein.
+The group included Schmoke, Cal Ripken, New York investment manager Michael Arougheti, businessman Michael Bloomberg and NBA hall of famer Grant Hill.